miloszmisiek/my-movies/README.md

 ## **Overview**

-This project serves as a **Junior Software Developer** recruitment task.
+This project serves as a **Junior Software Developer** recruitment task for [Software Studio](https://www.softwarestudio.com.pl/).
 It is a simple web application for displaying custom movies list in tabular format.
 The app allows for full CRUD functionality and allows users to download movies from an external API endpoint [here](https://filmy.programdemo.pl/swagger/index.html).

 The app is fully responsive and was tested on different screen sizes.

-**Production**
+### Production

 The production version can be found [here](https://enchanting-ganache-56f1cf.netlify.app/).

 The production version of the web API endpoint can be found [here](https://mymovies-task.azurewebsites.net/).

 The production version uses **[Azure SQL Server](https://azure.microsoft.com/en-gb/services/sql-database/campaign/)** as a database provider.

-**Development**
+### Development

 The front-end repository can be found [here](https://github.com/miloszmisiek/my-movies).

 The backend repository can be found [here](https://github.com/miloszmisiek/mymovies-webapi).

 The devolpment version uses **'in memory database'** for testing purpose - built-in feature of EF Core toolkit.